mhibatallah/mhibatallah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-f

-I am an Assistant Professor at the Applied Math Department of UWaterloo.
+I am an assistant professor at the Applied Math Department of UWaterloo.
+I am also a Faculty Affiliate at Vector Institute for Artificial Intelligence.
 My research sits at the intersection of **language modeling**, and **quantum/classical many-body physics**, with interests in:

-- Recurrent Neural Network & Transformer‑based wavefunctions for many-body simulation.
+- Recurrent Neural Network & Transformer‑based quantum states for many-body simulation.
 - Generative-enhanced combinatorial optimization.

 ---